Language: EN

 Types of Rotary Motors for Arduino Projects

-In the previous post, we saw the criteria to consider when choosing a drive or motor to use in our Arduino projects.
+In the previous entry, we saw the criteria to consider when choosing a drive or motor to use in our Arduino projects.

-Continuing with the selection guide, in this post we will analyze the main rotary motors that we have available, with their operation, characteristics, advantages, and disadvantages.
+Continuing with the selection guide, in this entry we will analyze the main rotary motors that we have available, with their operation, characteristics, advantages, and disadvantages.

-The explanation of the operation of each type of motor will be quantitative and without equations, since entering into details of each one of them would require a chapter of an electronics book.
+The explanation of the operation of each type of motor will be quantitative and without equations, as going into detail on each of them would require a chapter of an electronics book.
 The objective is to expose in a simple way how they work and their advantages and disadvantages.

-In the next post, we will finish this series on the selection of drives, and we will see other types of non-rotating drives to incorporate into our assemblies.
+In the next entry, we will finish this series on drive selection, and we will see other types of non-rotary drives to incorporate into our assemblies.

-Direct current motors (DC motors) are one of the most common actuators.
+DC motors are among the most common actuators.
 Their operation is based on the alignment of two magnetic fields.

 The stator, the fixed part of the motor, has a permanent magnet that generates a magnetic field inside the motor.